Amy-Braswell/howIart/README.md

 <h3>DESCRIPTION</h3>
 <p>I dream of a day where it will be as easy to see art as it is to binge-watch tv!

-HowIArt is a Netflix-like user interface where users can browse through a collection of art exhibits from the comfort of their couch using virtual walkthrough technology.
+HowIArt is a Netflix-like user interface where users can browse through a collection of art exhibits from the comfort of their couch.
+Each art exhibit can be visited using virtual walkthrough technology.

 It is intended for entertainment, education, and to provide a living archive of the art world.
 </p>